Unsteady dynamics of a classical particle-wave entity: Unsteady walking dynamics in the parameter-space

 \subsection{Sinusoidal wave form}

 By simulating in the $(\kappa,\beta)$ parameter space using the sinusoidal wave form (see Appendix \ref{numericsin} for details of the numerical implementation), we observe different unsteady regimes as shown in Fig.~\ref{fig: PS_space_sin}.
 The three distinct unsteady behaviors identified in simulations with the Bessel wave form are also realized with the sinusoidal wave form, however, the region spanned by each of those behaviors changes significantly.
 The oscillating walkers and the self-trapped-oscillation states occupy a significantly larger region in the parameter space compared to the small isolated regions identified using the Bessel wave form.
-This is due to the absence of spatial decay in the sinusoidal wave field compared to the Bessel wave field, which enhances interference of the waves.
+This is likely due to the absence of spatial decay in the sinusoidal wave field compared to the Bessel wave field, which enhances interference of the waves.
 We find two distinct types of self-trapped oscillations in the parameter space.
 Inside the unsteady lobe region for large $\kappa$ and large $\beta$, or very small $\kappa$, the self-trapped oscillations form a simple closed loop in the phase space, as shown in Fig.~\ref{fig: PS_space_sin}(g).
-In the other narrow self-trapped oscillation region, we find a dumbbell-shaped closed loop in the phase space as shown in Fig.~\ref{fig: PS_space_sin}(e).
+In the other narrow self-trapped oscillation region, we find a dumbbell-shaped closed loop in the phase space as shown in Fig.~\ref{fig: PS_space_sin}(e). {We note that irregular and oscillating walkers were also observed by \citet{Durey2020lorenz}, for a sinusoidal wave form using a different dimensionless form for the droplet's equation of motion.
+Moreover, as in \citet{Durey2020lorenz}, we also observe hysteresis near the boundary separating steady and unsteady walking.}

-Since the equation of motion with a sinusoidal wave form is simpler than with the Bessel wave form, we explore the chaotic and statistical aspects of irregular walking mainly using the sinusoidal wave field in Secs. \ref{Dynamics irr} and \ref{Statistics irr} respectively.
+Since the equation of motion with a sinusoidal wave form is simpler than with the Bessel wave form, we explore the chaotic and statistical aspects of irregular walking mainly using the sinusoidal wave form in Secs. \ref{Dynamics irr} and \ref{Statistics irr} respectively.